rossbrandon/rossbrandon.dev/content/posts/designing-data-systems-with-visibility.md

 ## Ok, Let's Get On With It

-### Example for Discussion Purposes
+### Illustrative Fake Scenario

-Below is a super basic example of a system diagram that accepts data generated from a user (uploaded or through user actions & events) and distributes it to many internal consumers to enable some sort of end-product functionality for that user -- real use cases may vary.
+To set the stage of our discussion, I have created a super basic system diagram (using the awesome [Excalidraw](https://excalidraw.com/) diagramming tool!) to lay out a fake application landscape that accepts data generated from a user (uploaded or through user actions & events) and distributes it to many internal consumers to enable some sort of end-product functionality for that user -- real use cases may vary.

 ![data flow example diagram](/image/data_mgmt/data_flow_example.png "data flow example diagram") (Diagram created with [Excalidraw](https://excalidraw.com/))